Benito Juárez: Flight from the capital

 The first year of the Reform War, as it would come to be known, was marked by repeated Conservative victories, albeit indecisive ones.
-On 10 March 1858, the Liberals lost the Battle of Salamanca, near Juárez’ base in Guanajuato City, after which he and his government retreated to Guadalajara.
+On 10 March 1858, the Liberals lost the Battle of Salamanca, near Juárez's base in Guanajuato City, after which he and his government retreated to Guadalajara.
 While the Liberal government was ensconced there, the garrison mutinied against them, and Juárez along with his ministers, which included Melchor Ocampo and Guillermo Prieto, were imprisoned.
 The commander of the garrison, Colonel Landa, was far from having effective control over the entire city.
 Landa offered Juárez his liberty if he would order the remaining Liberal troops in Guadalajara to surrender.
 Juárez refused and Landa responded by ordering his troops to shoot the prisoners.

 Guillermo Prieto intervened and the soldiers hesitated.
 Landa did not repeat his orders, and it was at this point that a Liberal body of troops under Miguel Cruz de Aedo arrived in order to negotiate.
 Landa was allowed to leave Guadalajara, and the Liberal prisoners were released as well.

-Juárez and his cabinet now made their way to the port of Manzanillo from which they embarked for the Liberal stronghold of Veracruz by way of Panama.
-On 4 May 1858, Juárez arrived in Veracruz where the government of Manuel Gutiérrez Zamora was stationed with General Ignacio de la Llave.
+Juárez was the first sitting Mexican ruler to leave the national territory.
+This occurred between 11 April and 4 May 1858.
+He and his cabinet departed from the port of Manzanillo bound for the Liberal stronghold of Veracruz by way of Panama City (then part of the Republic of New Granada), arriving on 18 April.
+On 19 April he departed for Havana (capital of the then Province of Cuba, still part of the Spanish Empire), arriving on 22 April.
+Three days later he embarked for New Orleans, United States, arriving on 28 April.
+Finally, he departed on 1 May and returned to Veracruz, arriving definitively on 4 May.
 Upon his arrival Juárez was joined by his wife and greeted with enthusiasm by the population.
+In Veracruz, the government of Manuel Gutiérrez Zamora was stationed with General Ignacio de la Llave.
+However, this was not an official trip; rather, it was the flight of the authorities recognized by the liberals in the context of the Reform War.
+The president had been in constant movement since the beginning of the conflict, and was forced to leave the country for two strategic reasons: the advance of conservative troops on Guadalajara (where his government had been based), and the need to take control of the port of Veracruz, the country's main supply port and key to defeating the conservatives.
+Unable to proceed overland, he had to travel by sea through the three aforementioned stops.